jcartwright/jcartwright.github.io/elixir/portfolio.md

 [stripity_stripe][1] is an open source hex package that wraps Stripe's API for Elixir.
 I've used it in the [PocketComps](#pocket_comps) application for recurring subscription payment processing.
-I'm now leveraging it for a very different use case that requires Stripe's Issuing Service, which issues and manages virtual cards for proxy payments.
+I'm now leveraging it for a very different use case that requires [Stripe's Issuing Service][10], which issues and manages physical cards and virtual cards for proxy payments.

 Since Stripe Issuing is a fairly new service, the existing [stripity_stripe][1] package does not have support for it.
 Rather than creating my own wrapper, I prefer to leverage an existing open-source option, and contribute that work to the community.

-I've got an open [pull request][2] that I'm reviewing with the maintainers that illustrates how I work with existing codebases to match the style and organization.
+I've got ~~an open~~ a merged [pull request][2] that adds support for Stripe Issuing to the stripity_stripe package.
+This illustrates how I collaborate with the maintainers and work with existing codebases to match the style and organization.
 Here is an excerpt from my pull request.

 <a id="issuing_card"></a>
 {% include_relative excerpts/card_ex_short.md %}